telescopeѲptics.net ▪▪▪▪ CONTENTS

 Since the image curvature is also identical to that in a comparable Schmidt camera, the only advantages of the concentric arrangement are accessible image and system length reduced by a factor (1-k)/(k+1).
 Also, due to more strongly curved secondary, the arrangement allows for somewhat smaller minimum secondary required for accessible image; substituting secondary magnification given above into k=1/(m+1) for zero back focus value results in kmin=0.33 (note that smaller secondary comes at a price of smaller relative aperture for given primary).

-For identical minimum secondary size k=0.4 in both, non-compact Baker and concentric Schmidt, corresponding values are ρ=0.7 and m=2.33 for the latter, with its chromatism higher by a factor of 6.5 than in comparable Schmidt camera.
-With the primary as fast as ƒ/1.5 in the concentric Schmidt, it would be an ƒ/3.5 system, and the h-line blur diameter would be 0.048mm at 200mm aperture diameter.
-With identical system ƒ/ratio and secondary size, comparable Baker-Schmidt would require an ƒ/2.1 primary and, mainly due to lower secondary magnification (m=1.67), would sport 0.016mm h-line blur diameter, nearly 2.5 times smaller than the concentric Schmidt.
+For k=0.4, the corresponding values are ρ=0.7 and m=2.33, with its chromatism higher by a factor of 6.5 than in a comparable Schmidt camera.
+With the primary as fast as f/1.5 in the concentric Schmidt, it would be an f/3.5 system, and the h-line blur diameter would be 0.048mm (48 microns) at 200mm aperture diameter.

 The lower-order aspheric parameter for the concentric Schmidt is A1=b/8(n'-n), with needed corrector radius Rc=-1/2ΛA1d2. and the higher-order parameter A2=b'/16(n'-n), with b'~2/R15.